 In standard single crochet, you insert your hook into the next stitch to the left and create your sc stitch there.
 In reverse single crochet, you insert your hook into the stitch to the right and create your sc stitch there.
 The basic steps are the same, but the location of the stitch is different.
 Working the stitch can feel a little bit awkward at first but if you know basic crochet stitches then it should be easy to get the hang of it.

 01 of 06

 The first step is to insert your hook into the proper stitch.
-In single crochet, this would be the stitch to the left of the previous stitch just worked on.
-In reverse single crochet, insert your hook to the RIGHT of the stitch you just worked on.
+In single crochet, this would be the stitch immediately to the left of the previous stitch just worked on.
+In reverse single crochet, insert your hook to the right of the stitch you just worked on.

 In the photo that accompanies this step of the tutorial, you see a crochet project consisting of crochet shells.
 The reverse single crochet is going to be the edging of this project.
-We have already begun the edging, so you see reverse single crochet stitches to the left of the stitch we are now working in.
+The edging is already begun, so you see reverse single crochet stitches to the left of the stitch now being worked.

-Note that when you begin to work the crab stitch, you do NOT turn your work before beginning the row or round.
-Typically, of course, you would turn the work and might chain one for a turning chain in single crochet.
-In reverse single crochet, just begin where you are, at the end of the previous row or round - do not turn.
+Note that when you begin to work the crab stitch, you do not turn your work before beginning the row or round.
+Typically, you would turn the work and might chain one for a turning chain in single crochet.
+In reverse single crochet, just begin where you are, at the end of the previous row or round—do not turn.

 You also will not "chain one" as a starting chain.
 That said, if you find it difficult to work the first stitch of the row or round, try to chain one.
 Some people find that this makes it easier to start the row, and it will not have a negative impact on the finished design.